akabanov/domain-sonar/README.md

 ### What the App Does

 The app is a domain name availability checker.
 Its core purpose is to solve a common and frustrating problem: finding a unique name for a new business, product, or project that isn't already taken online.

 You give it a single name (like "**birdcorner**"), and it scans hundreds of internet domain extensions (called Top-Level Domains or TLDs) to see which ones are available and which are already in use, helping you see the entire brand landscape at a glance.

 ### How It Works

 The app works through a simple three-step process, all from within your browser:

 1. **Generate a List:** When you enter a base name, the app combines it with a built-in list of roughly 1,500 official TLDs (`.com`, `.app`, `.io`, `.store`, etc.).
 This creates a massive list of potential domain names to check (e.g., `birdcorner.app`, `birdcorner.org`, `birdcorner.dev`, and so on).

 2. **Query DNS Servers:** The app doesn't actually try to *visit* each website.
    Instead, it uses a technology called **DNS-over-HTTPS (DoH)**.
 It sends a tiny, secure query to a public DNS server (like Google's or Cloudflare's) for each domain on its list.
-This is like asking a phone book for the internet: "Is there an entry for `birdcorner.app`?"
+This is like asking a phone book for the internet: " Is there an entry for `birdcorner.app`?"

 3. **Interpret the Results:**

 * If the DNS server responds with an IP address, it means the domain is registered and active.
 The app sorts this into the "**Already In Use**" list.
-  *   If the DNS server responds with an error (for example, "NXDOMAIN" or "non-existent domain"), it means there's no record of that domain.
-This is a strong signal that it's unregistered, and the app sorts it into the "**Potentially Available**" list.
+* If the DNS server responds with an error (for example, "NXDOMAIN" or " non-existent domain"), it means there's no record of that domain.
+This is a strong signal that it's unregistered, and the app sorts it into the "* *Potentially Available**" list.

 To avoid getting blocked, the app automatically throttles its own requests, adding a small delay between each check and rotating between different DoH providers.

 ### Practical Use Cases: